 19320 SE 240th St.

-If you’ve decided to get help for your addiction, Northpoint Evergreen Bellevue wants to provide just that.
+If you’ve decided to get help for your addiction, Northpoint the Evergreen wants to provide just that.

 Still not sure if you need help?
 Consider taking one of our addiction quizzes or checking out the other resources on our website.
 Don’t avoid getting help because you’re scared - recovery is one of the bravest, healthiest, and best choices you can make.

-Think that Northpoint Evergreen at Bellevue could help?
+Think that Northpoint the Evergreen at Bellevue could help?
 Contact us today.